-You may experience changes in taste as a result of ovarian cancer treatment.
+Some people experience changes in how things taste as a result of their ovarian cancer treatment.
 This can be very frustrating and disappointing.
-It's something that often happens during chemotherapy.
-This might mean that food tastes different (metallic or chemical).
-It might mean food tastes stronger than before (saltier or sweeter).
-You may find your sense of taste disappears completely.
+This is something that often happens during chemotherapy.
+For some people this might mean that food tastes different - metallic or chemical - and for others this might mean food tastes stronger than before - saltier or sweeter.
+Some people find their sense of taste disappears entirely.
 All of this can make eating feel like a chore.
-What you can do to help:

-- Sometimes simple changes such as eating food at different temperatures (cold or warm rather than hot) can help improve your taste.
-If you pick the right things, cold foods are just as nutritious as hot foods. - You might also want to consider using stronger or smoked versions of foods (strong cheese or smoked ham or salmon) to improve flavour. - Adding fresh or dried herbs and spices to homemade dishes can give them an extra boost of flavour. - You can also try adding sauces to food to give a different flavour: ketchup and brown sauce, mustard, mint or sweet sauces including apple sauce and cranberry sauce can all help. - Having a dry mouth can also affect how food tastes.
-Keeping your mouth as moist as possible and having a drink while eating can help. - Often sharp-tasting foods can help stimulate saliva production and taste buds.
-Try adding a squeeze of lemon to dishes or a fruit compote to a milky pudding. - If food tastes very bland, try adding a bit of texture to the dish.
-An example could be adding croutons to soup or some granola to yoghurt. - If food tastes metallic, try using plastic cutlery.
+- Sometimes simple changes such as eating food at different temperatures (cold or warm rather than hot) can help improve their taste.
+If you pick the right things, cold foods are just as nutritious as hot foods. - You might also want to consider using stronger or smoked versions of foods (strong cheese or smoked ham or salmon) to improve flavour. - Adding fresh or dried herbs and spices to homemade dishes can give them an extra boost of flavour. - You can also try adding sauces to food to give a different flavour: red and brown sauce, mustard, mint or sweet sauces including apple sauce and cranberry sauce can all help. - Having a dry mouth can also affect how food tastes.
+Keeping your mouth as moist as possible and having a drink while eating can help.

 It's helpful to keep in mind that taste changes can come and go during and after your treatment.
 This means that the same foods can taste different at different points.
-Keep re-trying foods that taste different as the taste of them might change again.
+Do keep re-trying foods that taste different - the taste might change again.